dtulibrary/puppeteer/README.md

 from within using puppet apply.
 When puppet is done you will be dropped to a bash shell in the container for inspecting the state of the container.

+Since Docker base images are much smaller (have less packages pre-installed) than the standard OS distributions, you will either have to build your own base images that contain the packages, that your server environment has out-of-the-box from the OS distribution, or you have to build a more elaborate puppet setup and check for packages that are pre-installed in you server environment but is not part of the Docker base image corresponding to that environment.

 Beware that the manifest you're testing will be copied to the puppeteer directory as `default.pp` and will overwrite any previous version of that file.